daodu-tobi/Nrega-Analysis--Power-Bi/README.md

    #### INSIGHT FROM COMPLETED WORK ANALYSIS

   - States with higher ratio of completed works to available works had higher number of active

+  'UTTAH' has 16,630,532 active workers thereby completing 342,531 works

+  'KANATAKA' has 10,627,340 active workers thereby completing 401,120

+  'MADHYA' has 13,292,232 active workers thereby completing 420,359 works

   - Lack of approved funds to support workers in a state led to large number of uncompleted work